PerimeterX/perimeterx-nginx-plugin/README.md

   _M.sensitive_headers = {'cookie', 'cookies', 'secret-header'}
   ```

-- ### <a name="remote-configurations"></a> Remote Configurations
+### <a name="remote-configurations"></a> Remote Configurations
- Remote configuration allows the module to periodically pull configurations from PerimeterX services.
-When enabled, the configuration can be changed dynamically via PerimeterX portal
+ Allows the module to periodically pull configurations from PerimeterX services.
+When enabled, the configuration can be changed dynamically via PerimeterX Portal

   **Default:** false